vetal-e/documentation/_build/markdown/markdown/backend/setup/upgrade-source-code.md

 This guide covers the complete process of upgrading your codebase to OroCommerce v7.0, including dependency updates and code migration.

+#### NOTE
+If you are looking for instructions on upgrading the entire OroCommerce application rather than just the source code, please refer to our guide on Upgrading the Application to the Next Version.

 ## Upgrade Sequence for Earlier Versions

 For users operating on versions of OroCommerce earlier than 5.1,